 "But there are certain occupations that are in high demand where applicants can or may benefit from Canada’s Express Entry program.

-"For an example, the transport industry is in a booming stage in Canada so potentially experienced truck drivers should explore this promising opportunity."
+"For example, the transport industry is in a booming stage in Canada so potentially experienced truck drivers should explore this promising opportunity."

 Vancouver-based migration consultant, Avtar Arora told SBS Punjabi that Canada offers Express Entry program for skilled immigrants who want to settle in Canada permanently and take part in its economy.